Worst cookware in your kitchen and what to use instead

 Much of the health effects are still unknown, but what we know they are linked to is damning: infertility, developmental delays in children, accelerated puberty, behavioral changes, increased risk of some cancers (prostate, kidney, testicular), interference with the immune systems ability to fight infection, disruption of the endocrine system, and intestinal inflammation.
 Remember, this is only what we are so far being told.

-The problem with PFAS in cookware are they they are fat soluble compounds and the leaching of chemicals into your food increases with heat, oil, contact time, salt and acidic compounds (like tomato sauce).
+The problem with PFAS in cookware are they are fat soluble compounds and the leaching of chemicals into your food increases with heat, oil, contact time, salt and acidic compounds (like tomato sauce).

 One scratch on a nonstick pan can release 9100 plastic particles into your food.
 A cracked coating releases 2.3 million microplastic and nano plastics (ie particles of pfas) into your food.
 These are tiny, microscopic pieces of plastic that are very toxic and bio-accumulative.

-These haven’t had a presence in my home for many years, but I bought a nonstick skillet a year or two ago to replace a stainless steel one that was treifed up (made nonkosher).
+These mostly haven’t had a presence in my home for many years, but I bought a nonstick skillet a year or two ago to replace a stainless steel one that was treifed up (made nonkosher).
 I knew it wasn’t Teflon so I hoped that the upgraded coating would be a healthier option.
 When the coating got scratched, I threw it away and bought another one.
 Then that got scratched so I threw it away.
 I thought I was being appropriately careful.

 After several months, I ordered one online.
 But while I was waiting for my skillet to arrive, I found one in a Soltam branch in Tiberias .
 The price is much more than a nonstick skillet but it’s a good quality pan, it’s a one time expense, and for me it’s worth the added expense to have non-toxic cookware.